 - 6B.2.1 Subdistrict A Age-Restricted Townhouse Dwelling Units - a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
 Dwelling units shall be contained in groupings of one- to four-unit buildings. - c) Dwelling units shall be developed as an owner-occupied condominium. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1.
-An Age-Qualified Occupant (a person who is 55 years of age or older) may reside in a unit: - 2.
-A spouse or domestic partner under 55 years of age (a Non-Age Qualified Occupant) of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit: - 3.
-A Non-Age Qualified Occupant where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - 4.
-A child or sibling of an Age-Qualified Occupant or a Non-Age Qualified Occupant who is dependent upon said Age-Qualified Occupant or a Non-Age Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; and - 5.
-A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may continue to reside in the Age-Qualified Occupant's unit. - 6.
-Should the Age-Qualified Occupant predecease the Non-Age Qualified Occupant and resident dependent child, the Non-Age Qualified Occupant and dependent child may continue to reside in the Age-Qualified Occupant's unit, pursuant to Section 6B.6.4.
+An Age-Qualified Occupant (aA person who is 55 years of age or older) may reside in a unit-(an "Age-Qualified Occupant"): - 2.
+A spouse or domestic partner under 55 years of age (a Non-Age Qualified Occupant) of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - A Non-Age Qualified Occupant A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - 4.
+A child or sibling of an Age-Qualified Occupant or a Non-Age Qualified Occupant spouse who is dependent upon said Age-Qualified Occupant or a Non-Age Qualified Occupant spouse may continue to reside in the Age-Qualified Occupant's unit; and - A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may continue to reside in the Age-Qualified Occupant's unit. - 6.
+Should the age Age-qualified Qualified occupant Occupant predecease their Non-Age Qualified Occupant spouse and resident dependent child, the Non-Age Qualified Occupant spouse and dependent child may continue to reside in the Age-Qualified Occupant's unit, pursuant to Section 6B.6.4.